mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

-Here , expression.Type referes to the TypeReference of the value of returnType of the method that is compared in query
+Here , expression.Type referes to the TypeReference of value or member type that is compared in where

-Once the query is run you will find an output similar:
+Once the query is run it will print the output:

 	select * from Book
 	where
 	Book.Id = 10 OR (Book.Id = 1 AND Book.Author = "Charlie")

-This is sample provider is included in LinqExtender.Tests project with addtional example, like how i have to visit OrderByExpression, I left that to the reader.
+This sample provider is included in LinqExtender.Tests project with addtional examples, like how i have to visit OrderByExpression, I leave that for the reader.

 The project is a revamp of the original LinqExtender project at [CodePlex](http://linqExtender.codeplex.com).
-You can find the download and source link at the top.
+The source and download is included at the top.
+Moreover, please feel free to fork and make updates and i will be happy to merge.

-Hope that helps
+Hope this helps